 - Section 3.
 In the absence of the Chair, the Vice-Chair shall assume all the duties and power of the Chair.
 In the absence of the Chair, all actions taken by the Vice-Chair shall have the same force and effect as if taken by the Chair. - Section 4.
 The election of officers shall be conducted annually at the first meeting in March. - Section 5.
 All officers shall be elected by the members for a term of one year.
-A member may serve no more than two successive years in the same office.
-This article may be suspended by a majority vote of the Commission to allow any existing officer(s) to serve a term that is greater than two years based upon extenuating circumstances.
-The length of this term extension will be determined by the commissioners on the day the vote is taken. - Section 6.
+A member may serve no more than two successive years in the same office. - Section 6.
 Election of officers shall be conducted in a manner prescribed by the Commission. - Section 7.
 In the event of the resignation or removal of the Chair during the year, the Vice-Chair shall become the Chair and a new election shall be held for Vice-Chair.
 In the event of the resignation or removal of any other officer, a new election shall be held to fill the vacant office. - Section 8.
 If the Chair and Vice-Chair are both absent at any meeting of the Commission, the Commission shall elect a Chair Pro Tem who shall perform all duties of the Chair.